-Other related parties include the close family members of key management personnel (KMP) and any entities controlled or jointly controlled by KMP or their close family members.
+Other related parties include the close family members of KMP and any entities controlled or jointly controlled by KMP or their close family members.
 Close family members include spouse or partner, child or dependent of a KMP or their spouse.